maldr0w/dev-UA/README.md

 # dev-UA - Development of Uartic project
-### Description and motivations:
+## Description and motivations:
 - This project is part of a summer job at UIT
-- The goal is to create a program that find the most time and cost efficient pathing for ships travelling in the artic region
+- The goal is to create a program that find the most time and cost efficient pathing for ships travelling in the arctic region
-- Pathing is based on:
+- The pathing is ultimately based on cost efficiency which will depend on the following variables:
 	- Ice thickness: ships cannot pass through ice thicker than 2.1 meters (source)
- 	- Fuel consumption and CO2 emission: _WIP_
+ 	- Fuel consumption and CO2 emission
-   	- Shortest, most reliable route
+   	- Route reliability
    	- _more to come..._
+- Currently we are only considering the Northeast Passage, as the Northwest Passage is too coarse
+- Illustration:

 	![image](https://github.com/maldr0w/dev-UA/assets/74768806/030d8ce3-3e55-46d0-9549-6afa5f5661a1)

 ---

-### Progression:

-Done:
-- ~~A*search algorithm~~
-- ~~Path point reduction~~
-- ~~Graphing noise map + path lines~~
-- ~~Plot Sea ice dataset onto geographical map of North pole~~

-Currently working on:
-- Apply A* algorithm to real sea ice dataset
-- Create a pathing that works with latitude and longitude coordinate system
-- etc...

-Further down the line:
-- Implement everything to work together in a single program
-- Working with cost efficiency, Co2 emission and fuel consumption
-- Create UI (maybe...)
-- etc...
----

-# Parts:
+## Parts:

 ### A* Search Algorithm (A Star)
 Graph traversal and path searching algorithm